willemvermeer/typed-actors/PITCHME.md

 ---
 ### Case study - waar zijn we tegenaan gelopen

+make sure you really answer the ask initiatior!
+Behaviors.stopped or throw ex won't do it!

 is een manager echt nodig
 hoe gaan we om met meerdere messages met zelfde supertype - ClassWithRef